 - Profit forecast is separate from Target

-- Forecast is the best estimate (i.e., a 50/50 estimate) of current business plans
+- The forecast is the best estimate (i.e., a 50/50 estimate) of current business plans

 - Transparent forecasts